 When selecting a site for a community garden you must consider the look of the site and ensure your garden will compliment it.
 You must also consider security, and how it will be provided for the site.
-Site plans (see example below) are required upon submitting an application; if you wish to expand your garden you must send your Municipal staff contact a new site plan and a letter/e-mail requesting the expansion.
-Municipal Staff will have the final decision on the site plan which will be determined after a site meeting.
+Site plans (see example below) are required upon submission of application; if you wish to expand your garden you must send your Community Developer a new site plan and a letter/e-mail requesting the expansion.
+The Community Developer will have the final decision on the site plan which will be determined after a site meeting with the Review Team.